+ What is a repeater?

 Cellular repeaters (so active powered repeaters for cell phones/mobile phones) have to be licensed.
 By the way this includes any active amplifiers that are used in booster car kits.
-Despite some companies in NZ claiming car boosters to be legal, they are in fact illegal and cause many problems for Telecom, Vodafone and 2degrees.
-Here is another detailed link on active car kit boosters, and why they are illegal and don't work.
-Furthermore, whilst we are talking about car booster kits, there is a company in NZ claiming to sell a Bury CPE1100 2.4W car kit on Telecom.
+Despite some companies in NZ claiming car boosters to be legal, they are in fact illegal and cause many problems for Spark, Vodafone and 2Degrees.
+Furthermore, whilst we are talking about car booster kits, there is a company in NZ claiming to sell a Bury CPE1100 2.4W car kit on Spark.
 This is false advertising and is incorrect.
-The Bury kit does not offer any increase in power compared to any other Telecom smartphone.
-The 2.4W is actually in reference to GSM which Telecom don't use.
+The Bury kit does not offer any increase in power compared to any other Spark smartphone.
+The 2.4W is actually in reference to GSM which Spark don't use.
 So please be weary of other companies that either don't know what they are talking about or have false advertising.

 While we are talking about false advertising.
 It is not true that the Cel-Fi unit is the only legal repeater in NZ.
-There is in fact two and we are the only company that can sell two repeater types.
-We talk about this in other sections, but the two units are the Cel-Fi unit (does UMTS only), and the Cellutronics fixed active repeater system for 2degrees (does UMTS and GSM).
+There are in fact two, and we are the only company that can sell two repeater types.
+We talk about this in other sections, but the two units are the Cel-Fi unit, and the Cellutronics fixed active repeater system for 2Degrees (does UMTS and GSM).

-Another option is a passive repeater which doesn't require licensing and we have quality passive repeaters for all NZ operators Telecom Vodafone and 2 degrees.
+Another option is a passive repeater which doesn't require licensing and we have quality passive repeaters for all NZ operators.

-So to sum up, all active repeaters (unless provided and installed personally by Telecom, Vodafone or 2degrees), are illegal unless you have purchased:
+So to sum up, all active repeaters (unless provided and installed personally by Spark, Vodafone or 2degrees), are illegal unless you have purchased:

-A Cel-fi unit on 2degrees (UMTS only) from a handful of suppliers in NZ, including Cellutronics.
+A Cel-fi unit from a handful of suppliers in NZ, including Cellutronics.
 (Your registration details are needed to obtain one of these)

 Everything else is illegal.
 This includes any old repeaters used on Vodafone, Telecom 025, AMPS, DAMPS, or active 3W booster kits.
-Also includes and repeater you buy on Trademe, or import from overseas.
+It also includes any repeater you buy on Trademe, or import from overseas.

 + I have a repeater, and I know it is not approved (its an illegal one).
 Will I get caught?
 And how much can I be fined?